-- 1. The student has completed the equivalent of two (2) consecutive full-time semesters at Graduate School USA; - 2.
-The student is in good academic standing (2.0 or higher GPA) at Graduate School USA; - 3.
-The student is not "out-of-status" with the United States Citizenship and Immigration Services; - 4.
-Enrolling at the other institution does not violate the student's residency requirement; - 5.
-An official from the Office of Academic Advising determines that the student's academic achievement will not be adversely affected; - 6.
-The proposed courses are part of the student's current degree program; AND - 7.
-The total number of credits taken at Graduate School USA AND the other school during one semester does not exceed 17 undergraduate credit hours.
-(Students who want to take more than this limit must receive approval from the appropriate Graduate School USA Department Chair - credits taken without approval by the Chair will NOT be awarded transfer credit.)
+- The student has completed the equivalent of two (2) consecutive full-time semesters at the Graduate School, AND - The student is in good academic standing (2.0 or higher GPA) at the Graduate School, AND - The student is not "out of status" with the United States Immigration and Naturalization Service, AND - Enrolling at the other institution does not violate the student's residency requirement, AND - An official from the Office of Academic Advising determines that the student's academic achievement will not be adversely affected, AND - The proposed courses are part of the student's current degree program, AND - The total number of Credits taken at the Graduate School AND the other school during one semester does not exceed 17 undergraduate credit hours.
+(Students who want to take more than this limit must receive approval from the appropriate Graduate School Academic Dean credits taken without approval by the Dean will NOT be awarded transfer credit.)